 Prioritize sleep.
 Good sleep heals the brain and regulates gut health, both critical for mental health.

 It’s not uncommon for previously effective medications to stop working after COVID.
 Inflammation and brain chemistry shifts may require reassessment and possibly a new treatment approach.
+As no 2 long covid cases are alike, medication management for long covid depression patients needs to be specifically tailored to the unique symptoms of each individual.

 TMS (Transcranial Magnetic Stimulation) has been shown to improve depression and brain fog in long COVID patients.